 An exploration & understanding of past architecture can hold many clues for today’s architectural challenges.

-These published articles were inspired by my Master’s research thesis on the life and architecture of Howard R Lawson, a very unconventional architect who was truly ahead of his time, and yet has faded from history’s page.
-Until now.
+The published articles and video below were inspired by my Master’s research thesis on the life and architecture of Howard R Lawson, a very unconventional architect who was truly ahead of his time, and yet has faded from history’s page.

 HOWARD LAWSON: THE ‘FORGOTTEN ARCHITECT’ AHEAD OF HIS TIME.